 The best moment was when a school bus pulled up to drop off some kids.
 The three windows in the back of the bus slid open and two little black faces in each window chanted "Kaaa-reee Kaaa-reee Kaaa-reee Kaaa-reee" and then "Buuuuuuush booooooooo" and then "Kaaa-reee Kaaa-reee Kaaa-reee Kaaa-reee."

-The second best moment was the rag-tag "off to VOTE" marching band that came across the 94 pedestrian bridge from Augsburg.
+"off to VOTE" marching band that came across the 94 pedestrian bridge from Augsburg.
 They even started to go into the polling station, but were apparently turned promptly around.
 It was a moment of pure joy to savor now that bitter reality has set in.

 Our fingers were getting numb from being clamped onto the sign, but luckily, my lovely and thoughtful sweetie brought us a pot of hot coffee and bag of scones.
 Oooh, how elitist of us.
 At least they weren't croissants.
 But it was, of course, french roast.
-There are limits to chauvinism, after all.
-Or at least there should be.
+There are limits to

 I ended the day slogging through a huge list of phone numbers, trying to see if anyone still needed help getting to the polls (no) and had voted (yes, happily).
 Finally, I checked in with my fearless leader, gave her the numbers, exchanged thankyous.